-From rolling grasslands and unique glades to dense forests and sparkling rivers, the Conservancy has preserved some of Missouri's most-loved places.
-Learn more about our science-based approach, view photos of key accomplishments, and watch videos of the places we protect here in Missouri.
+From rolling grasslands and unique glades to dense forests and sparkling rivers, the Conservancy has protected some of Missouri's most-loved places.
+Check out some of the features below to learn more about how we work.

 Bats are crucial to healthy ecosystems and human economies, but habitat loss and a deadly fungus are putting bat populations at risk.
 The Conservancy worked with partners to install a gate that will help protect bats at an important Ozarks cave.
 Learn more

 On June 5th, 2012, pairs of the endangered American Burying Beetle were returned to Wah'Kon-Tah Prairie in southwest Missouri.
 Learn more